dheyay/mAIncrafters/docs/status.md

 - example capture: probably a run of our demo version with full observability
 - can include summary to pad time if so desired, but there's a 3 min cap, so maybe not.
 - essentially the video is a summary of the status doc (above), with a video of a demo and some pictures/screenshots.

+Project Summary
+The purpose of our project is to develop an AI that can automate and optimize the process of crafting particular items.
+Given a specific input, the AI will recognize the ingredients it needs and will find the optimal path to it, using observation and search algorithms.
+Once this has been accomplished, we will also implement a memory feature that will allow it to remember where previously irrelevent items were observed when on a previous mission.

+Approach
+To create this AI, we split the project into 3 main tasks.
+The first is to recognize the input and develop a way to create complex items out of basic materials.
+To do this, we need to create an algorithm that could recursively recognize the ingredients and quantities of materials required to create the item.
+The second major task was observation and search algorithms.
+We need a way for the AI to learn and improve upon its search tactics as it tries to find the correct materials.
+To do so, we implement several path finding methods, like Dijkstra's Algorithm and A*.
+The final aspect is world generation.
+The AI needs an appropriate training ground.
+To do this, we have to create an area that will teach the AI patterns it can later use.

+Evaluation

+Remaining Goals and Challenges